cis5710/cis5710-homework/hw5-pipelined/README.md

 After you have finished your 5-stage pipelined CPU, you can start working on HW5 demo.
 In this demo, we will establish communication between your laptop and the FPGA.
 You can send a string of characters using keyboard to the softcore on the FPGA and the softcore will process it and send a reversed string back to your laptop.

 Run `make demo-code` first to generate the assmebly code running on your softcore.
 And then run `make demo` to generate the bitstream.

+### Windows

+Refer to hw2b demo on how to program your FPGA after successfully generating your bitstream.

+After programming your FPGA, you can use any application that support serial communication.
+In this homework we use **Mobaxterm** as an example.

+Click `Session -> Serial` and choose the valid serial port and set the baud rate to be **115200**.
+Then click `OK`.

+Try to type in 8 characters using your keyboard and you are expected to see the reversed string being shown the serial terminal.